qudini/gom/README.md

 - `selection.stream().anyMatch("title"::equals)`: `true`
 - `selection.contains("foobar")`: `false`

+##### @Depth

-**Important note:** the nested selections won't be taken into account.
-For example:
+By default, the selection will have a depth of 1, meaning the nested selections won't be taken into account.
+For example, given the following query:

 ```text
 article {